-ML is being developed by photo and video enthusiasts, adding functionality such as: HDR images and video, timelapse, motion detection, focus assist tools, manual audio controls much more.
+Originally created by Trammell Hudson, ML is now being developed by photo and video enthusiasts, adding functionality such as: HDR images and video, timelapse, motion detection, focus assist tools, manual audio controls much more.

 The preferred way to contact us is on the forum, where your message can be seen by the entire ML community.
-Usually, support is provided by other users (like you).
+Support is usually provided by other users (like you).
 Therefore, it's best to read how to ask questions before posting, and to have some patience if your question is not answered right away.

 You may also contact us by e-mail at email@example.com.

-Please remember this is just a hobby project done in our spare time, and the best way to get a feature implemented is by joining the development efforts.
+Please remember this is just a hobby project done in our spare time, and progress is not always as quick as we would like.
+The best way to get a feature implemented or a new camera ported is to join the development efforts.